 Look at poverty differently and you’ll see grassroots entrepreneurs, full of energy and ideas.
 We help turn their skills and potential into jobs.
 They find a way up and out of poverty.

-Hand in Hand International is a member of the Hand in Hand Network, a global group of NGOs working to fight poverty in 10 countries and counting.
-Our goal is to create 10 million jobs in some of the world’s poorest communities.
+Hand in Hand International is a member of the Hand in Hand Network, a global group of NGOs that has worked in 14 countries and counting.
+Our goal is to eradicate poverty in the communities where we work.

 2003: Hand in Hand Co-Founder Percy Barnevik teams up with local development specialist Dr Kalpana Sankar, a nuclear physicist by training, to help expand a small charity.
 Together, they begin to devise the Hand in Hand job creation model.